Francis Junior Pierce: Retirement

 On December 1, 1945, Pierce was honorably discharged from the Navy.
 After a brief stay in his hometown of Earlville, Iowa, he moved to Grand Rapids, Michigan.
 There, he married a young woman named Lorraine who he had been communicating with during the war and joined the Grand Rapids Police Department.
 He also briefly served in the Michigan National Guard from May 1949 to November 1950.

 In 1948, Pierce was informed that the Navy Cross he received for extraordinary heroism and the Silver Star Medal for gallantry in action on Iwo Jima, were both being upgraded to the Medal of Honor.
 On June 25, 1948, he was presented the Medal of Honor by President Harry S. Truman during a ceremony held in the White House Rose Garden.

 In civilian life, Pierce had two sons with his wife Lorraine.
 After she died, he married Madelyn Mellema and had two daughters.
 He served a long distinctive career in the police, carrying out many duties such as being the head of the vice squad and being a bomb disposal expert.
 He eventually became deputy chief of the Grand Rapids Police Department in 1972, and retired in 1982.
 Francis Pierce died of lung cancer in 1986.

 Legacy

 A special memorial scholarship was established by the Marine Corps in his name to honor navy hospital corpsmen.

-Military awards

-Pierce's military decorations and awards include: